Connect with others who understand.

 M-Mode Echocardiography

-In M-mode (one-dimensional) echocardiography, you can see the layers of the heart as if you’d cut it in half, which makes it easier to measure the thickness of the walls.
+In M-mode (one-dimensional) echocardiography, you can see the layers of the heart as if you’d cut it in half, which makes it easier to measure the wall thickness.

-M-mode echocardiography can also help cardiologists find other abnormalities related to HCM, like an enlarged left atrium and problems with the mitral valve.
-These issues can lead to other heart problems like:
+M-mode echocardiography can also help cardiologists find other problems related to HCM, like an enlarged left atrium and problems with the mitral valve.
+These issues can lead to other heart issues such as:

 • Atrial fibrillation (AFib), a type of arrhythmia, or abnormal heart rhythm